 In spite of a huge green commons in front of number 32 Marine Drive, it was jam packed with cars.

 This was their destination, The Hut owned and managed by Mrs Elizabeth Daisy McCleland, known as Daisy to all and sundry.
 In attendance were her three daughters: Thelma, Kathleen and Maureen.
-Assisting with the hard manual labour was an 11 year old boy, Harry Clifford McCleland, known as Cliffie, who had to make the cream.
+Assisting with the hard manual labour was an 11 year old boy, Harry Clifford McCleland – my father – known as Cliffie, who had to make the cream.
 Thirty years later at the age of 41, he would sire me, his eldest child.

 Somehow between the family members they coped.
 The multitude was fed and watered.
 Granny Mac’s restaurant was on the map.
 Finally in 1942, after 20 years of running this restaurant, she retired, moving to River Road Walmer.

 Daisy had left behind a enduring legacy both in running this restaurant and as matriarch of the family.

 According to Harradine’s Social Chronicle which is the bible on old Port Elizabeth, the Marine Drive was opened on Wednesday the 6th December 1922.
 What is in dispute is the date of the motorcade around the coast from the Town Hall.
 For the purposes of this blog, I have accepted the date Sunday 10th but being an era during which religion played a significant part in society’s life, it might well have been Saturday 9th.